seathasky/FF14-MAC_ModSupport/README.md

 ------------------------------------------------------------------------------------------------------------

   <h5>Infinite black screen fix:</h5>
   <h6>Open FFXIV.cfg and change these settings "CutsceneMovieOpening = 1".
 This fixes infinite black screen in game during cutscenes.
-This is also a reccomened fix while using XIVLauncher.</h6>
+This is also a recommended fix while using XIVLauncher.</h6>
    <p align="center">
 <img src="https://i.imgur.com/knT31A2.png">
 </p>